-Birth photography, is not for the faint of heart.
+Birth photography work, is not for the faint of heart.
 It takes a special personality, and a dedication that goes beyond every other type of photography.
 Imagine hiring a professional wedding photographer, but telling them that the bride will not be choosing the date until moments before the wedding.
 The location may change, the lighting is unpredictable and barely controllable, it may happen in daylight or at 2 am.
 It may be a 2 hour ordeal, or stretch past 24 hours.
 The guests will be highly emotional, there is a chance you may get amniotic fluid on you, and you have to capture everything without giving any directions or poses.
 That wedding photographer would look at you like you had three heads, and can you imagine what they would charge?

 Being on call is a challenging lifestyle, and that's a huge part of the commitment of birth photography.

 Birth photographers must be exceptionally skilled in all lighting situations, able to work with anyone, and be a calm and peaceful presence.
 They must be able to go with the flow, adapt, be non-judgmental, and change plans in a second.
 They must be able to observe silently and respect a birth space.
 They should have at least some birth education.
 They must have high end expensive equipment in order to work in low light conditions.
 They must be aware of the effects of birth trauma.
-They must be able to work with hospital staff, doctors, midwives, nurses, doulas, fathers, and emotional mothers.
+They must be able to work with hospital staff, doctors, midwives, nurses, doulas, mothers and fathers, and possibly emotional or difficult individuals.
 They also must invest in running a business, marketing, caring for equipment, insuring themselves.
 They must be skilled in editing, and invest in all the costs that come with the professional post processing of images, including the hours of time it takes to cull, process, edit, and deliver hundreds of photos.
 There are also the on call costs of gas, childcare, food, and the long hours spent in a birth space.
 This is not a job for everyone.

 What to expect